-Taking two British classics and bringing them together in blissful harmony; behold the upside down pineapple ginger cake!
-This recipe was inspired by the classic Jamaican ginger cake, which, when I was growing up, wouldn’t last long with my Dad around and one of my school dinner favourites, upside down pineapple cake.
-The end result?
-A mouth-watering sweet treat which can be enjoyed either with a nice cuppa or as a dessert, warm with some custard.
+Taking two classics and bringing them together in blissful harmony; behold the pineapple and rum upside down ginger cake!
+This recipe was inspired by the classic Jamaican ginger cake, which, when I was growing up, wouldn’t last long with my Dad around.
+Mixed with one of my school dinner favourites, upside down pineapple cake.
+Creating a mouth-watering sweet treat which can be enjoyed either with a nice cuppa or as a dessert, warm with some custard.

 Ginger, pineapple and…rum anyone?
-Yep, I decided to cook the pineapple rings in rum before baking to give it that extra Caribbean twist!
+Cooking the rings in rum before baking to give it that extra Caribbean twist!
 Of course, you can skip this step if you’re cooking for kids, or just want to keep it alcohol free!

-You can bake this in any tin you want, although it might affect the cooking time, but we would love for you to take this concept and create something best for you and would love to see some photos of your creations!
+You can bake this in any tin you want, although it might affect the cooking time, but we would love for you to take this concept and create something best for you.
+Either way, let us know by sending us a comment of photo on our Instagram or Facebook.

 - 1 egg